Grounded in Science and Collaborative from the Beginning

 The Nature Conservancy was invited by local partners to join an effort to conserve the Great Bear Rainforest—which marked the beginning of our legacy in Canada.

-The Nature Conservancy’s collaboration with local partners in the Great Bear Rainforest in British Columbia, resulted in a large-scale conservation agreement conserving 19-million acres, including 5-million acres permanently off-limits to logging and the balance managed under some of the world's most stringent harvest standards.
-Finalized in 2016, the Great Bear Rainforest Agreement invests in local communities to manage the rainforest through ecosystem-based management.
+TNC’s collaboration with local partners resulted in the Great Bear Rainforest Agreement, conserving 19M acres, including 5M acres off-limits to logging and the balance managed under stringent harvest standards.

-The Nature Conservancy was invited by local partners to work in the Northwest Territories.
-Nature United supports the Lutsel K’e Dene First Nation ’s vision for Thaidene Nene, their traditional homeland.
-Success will result not only in one of largest protected areas in Canada, but also in a precedent-setting model for co-management.
+TNC was invited by local partners to work in the Northwest Territories.
+Nature United supports the Łutsël K’e Dene First Nation ’s vision for Thaidene Nëné, their traditional homeland.

-Our relationship with the Ahousaht First Nation began when Sean Atleo, Grand Chief of Assembly of First Nations asked The Nature Conservancy to explore a partnership.
+Our relationship with the Ahousaht First Nation began when Shawn Atleo asked TNC to explore a partnership.
 The agreement resulted in a loan to a First Nation owned timber company.
-Today Nature United is partnering with three First Nations in Clayoquot Sound to transform old-growth tenures into valuable assets for anew nature-based economy on Vancouver Island.

 Standing United